 Applying to Career Explorations in Architecture

 The Pre-College Architecture program is a residential program designed for students entering the 11th and 12th grades.
-Younger students who demonstrate the academic maturity to be able to thrive in a college environment may also apply.
 A completed application consists of an essay, transcript and letter of recommendation.

 The School of Architecture offers a special tuition rate - a 10% savings - to all students who enroll in both courses.

 Tulane's School of Architecture offers scholarship opportunities to students with demonstrated need.
 In order to be considered for scholarship opportunities, you must submit your scholarship application by the financial aid application deadline.
 If you need assistance completing your application or have questions about scholarships, email email@example.com for more information.

 On the first day of residential sessions, Teaching Assistants (TAs) will meet you after breakfast and walk you over to the Architecture Building.
 All of our classes will be in the Architecture Building, which is also called Richardson Memorial Hall – a beautiful Neo-Georgian building located in the Academic Quad of campus near St. Charles Avenue.

 Classes meet daily, Monday thru Friday.
 Below is a typical schedule:

 - 9:30am-10:00am Sketching

 - 3:30pm-5:00pm Open Studio Time (TAs available in studio for help sessions)